 Biochemical Property Prediction:

 BioPPsy is a package to predict clinically relevant properties of small molecules from those molecules from which such properties are already known.
-It works by training the chosen model with a given set of molecules and then using the trained model to predict the desired property, typically membrane permeability, to molecules for which this is unknown.
-When I took over this project it only had linear models available and was not yet on a public repository.
-Apart from some debugging and improving its structure in places, I have since added Partial Linear Squares, Neural Networks and Support Vector Regression (these last two by implementing the weka package).
+It was developed by Brian Smith's group at La Trobe university for predicting pharmacologically relevant properties such as solubility and permeability to either skin or the blood-brain barrier.
+When I took over this project it only had linear models.
+I have since added Partial Linear Squares, Neural Networks and Support Vector Regression (these last two by incorporating the weka package).
 Just as importantly, this has been done in such a way that anyone can code their own algorithm and simply add it to the project.
 BioPPsy may be downloaded from my sourceforge repository.

 Studying and modelling the dynamics of the plant hormone auxin and its molecular transporter PIN:

-The distribution of auxin is at the heart of plant morphogenesis, but how do plant cells "decide" to locate their PIN transporters.
+The distribution of auxin is at the heart of plant morphogenesis, but how do plant cells "decide" to locate the proteins responsible for pumping auxin between cells.
 Our approach was based on the so-called "flux-based" model, in which the expression of PIN in a cell wall is proportional to the flow of auxin passing through it.
 We were able to show that this single model produces both diffused and canalised distributions as they are distributed in the floral meristem with implementing a change in model or model parameters.